 Further improving their camouflage are skin folds on their bodies that open up completely.
 This breaks up their shadow, making it impossible to see.
 When in danger, a Tokay Gecko can cast its tail off in several sections.
 The tail that was shed will continue to wriggle with vigor for long enough to distract any predators while the gecko escapes.
 It takes just 3 weeks for a new tail to grow back, though the new one isn’t usually as long.

 These are aggressive and territorial lizards, making them difficult to tame.
 You should expect to put a lot of effort and time into gaining your Tokay Gecko’s trust before it will allow you to handle it.
-Be careful though, these geckos are known to deliver a pretty nasty bite.
-Even with lots of care and time spent, a Tokay Gecko will never be a truly handleable lizard, like other gecko species often are.
+Be careful, though, as these geckos are known to deliver a pretty nasty bite.
+Even with lots of care and time spent, a Tokay Gecko will never be a truly handleable lizard, like some other gecko species often are.

 Tokay Geckos are also known for their loud vocalizations.
 These are used mainly as warnings to other lizards that are in or near their territory, as well as a mating call that males use to attract females.
 But the vocalizations are loud enough to warrant keeping your lizards far from your bedroom, lest you wake up each night to a cacophony of lizard calls!